Cohousing promotes social, economic and environmental sustainability, through the following means:

 - Change personal attitudes and practices.
 A deep sense of connectedness to others can lead to radical realignment of personal priorities.
 In cohousing, although the individual is respected and valued, community well being is equally important.
 Such values can broaden into concern for the welfare of those unknown and those yet unborn – which is the essence of sustainability.

 - Democratic self-determination.
-The members finance the development and decisions are made using 100% consensus.
-The final product is the result of a shared intention and deeply co-creative process.
+The members contribute to financing the development.
+Decision making is non-hierarchical and usually by consensus.
+The final product is the result of a shared intention and a deeply co-creative process.

 - Equal opportunity for personal self-realization.
 All members have equal opportunity for participation, leadership roles and access to information.